White House aide fired over Twitter account

 Joseph could not be reached Wednesday for comment.
 No one answered the telephone at a number believed to be his.

-In a statement to Politico, Joseph said he took “complete responsibility” for the Twitter feed, saying it started as a “parody account.”
+In a statement to Politico, Joseph took “complete responsibility” for the Twitter feed, saying it started as a “parody account.”
 He apologized to those he insulted.

 White House spokesman Jay Carney said Wednesday he had no additional information to provide.

-Carney said White House staffers cannot access social media sites like Twitter from the White House unless they have an official, authorized account.
-Carney and many other senior administration officials have official Twitter accounts and they often send several messages a day.
+He said White House staffers cannot access social media sites like Twitter from the White House unless they have an official, authorized account.
+Carney and many other senior administration officials have official Twitter accounts and often send many tweets a day.